Ghini/ghini.desktop/doc/peptalk.rst

 platform agnostic
 .................

-Installing Bauble on Windows is an easy and linear process, it will not take longer than 10 minutes.
-Bauble was born on Linux and installing it on ubuntu, fedora or debian is also rather simple.
+Installing Ghini on Windows is an easy and linear process, it will not take longer than 10 minutes.
+Ghini was born on Linux and installing it on ubuntu, fedora or debian is also rather simple.
 It has been recently successfully tested on MacOSX 10.9.